 Best Toned Legs Workout Ever [6 week plan]

-How to Get Defined Legs for Females
+How to Get Defined Legs for Women

 To get defined legs, you should always include basic but super-effective leg exercises such as squats, deadlifts, lunges, donkey kicks, and glute bridges.

 What makes squats one of the best leg workout routines that will get your legs and butt gorgeously sculpted is that they engage several muscle groups.
-Squats deliver maximum results by targeting glutes, quads, abs, hamstrings, calves, and lower back muscles all at once.

 Deadlifts shake things up as far as leg day is concerned.
 They hit big and small muscles, all of which work together to lift your tush and tone your legs.